Local EGOP for Continuous Index Learning: Theoretical analysis

-\section{Recursive Kernel Learning as Variance Minimization}
+\subsection{Recursive Kernel Learning as Variance Minimization}

 We will now show how recursive kernel learning, combined with our basic kernel bounds, constitutes a greedy variance reduction strategy.
-Intuitively, the goal is to induce anisotropy in the kernel, stretching or steering it to include additional low-bias points that would otherwise be discarded with a RBF.
+Intuitively, the goal is to induce anisotropy in the kernel, stretching or steering it to include additional low-bias points that would otherwise be discarded with an isotropic metric.
 The inclusion of these additional high-quality points is exactly a reduction of variance, as including more data results in tighter concentration to the mean for a local averaging estimator.

 We now make precise how one can arrive at this by leveraging Theorem \ref{thm: Generic Rate}.
 Ideally, as spelled out in this result, we would like to select $\mu_t$ such that $W(\mu_t)\to 0$, and that $\det \Sigma(\mu_t)$ is as large as possible.
-In other words, if we specify the rate $W(\mu_t) = \operatorname{tr} [\mathcal{L}(\mu_t) \Sigma(\mu_t)] = t \to 0$, it would be optimal to select the largest possible region that achieves this bias, meaning we would like to select
+In other words, if we specify the rate $W(\mu_t) = \operatorname{tr} [\mathcal{L}(\mu_t) \Sigma(\mu_t)] = h_t \to 0$, it would be optimal to select the largest possible region that achieves this bias, meaning we would like to select

-This, however, cannot be solved, as we lack precise knowledge of the function of interest $f$.
-Moreover, $\operatorname{tr} [\mathcal{L}(\mu_t) \Sigma(\mu_t)]\leq t$ presents a challenging feasible set, as it is posed over a space of probability distributions, thus making it non-Euclidean.
-Our Gaussian ansatz reduces the problem to optimizing a finite parameterization, however this still presents a non-convex optimization.
+This however cannot be solved, as we lack precise knowledge of the target function $f$.
+Moreover, $\operatorname{tr} [\mathcal{L}(\mu_t) \Sigma(\mu_t)]\leq h_t$ presents a challenging feasible set, as it is posed over a space of probability distributions, thus making it non-Euclidean.
+Our Gaussian ansatz reduces the problem to optimizing a finite parameterization, though the optimization is non-convex.